cucumber/junit-xml-formatter/README.md

 <testcase classname="Examples Tables" name="Eating &lt;color&gt; cucumbers - #1.2: Eating green cucumbers" />
 <testcase classname="Examples Tables" name="Eating &lt;color&gt; cucumbers - #1.3: Eating blue cucumbers" />
 ```

+## Android

+The Android SDK does not include `javax.xml.stream.XMLOutputFactory`.
+This and other missing `java.xml.stream.*`
+dependencies can be provided by adding `com.fasterxml:aalto-xml` to your dependencies.

 ## Contributing

 Each language implementation validates itself against the examples in the